 Making a Complaint

-The Council investigates potential contraventions of the Real Estate Services Act which includes both professional misconduct and conduct unbecoming.
+The Council investigates potential contraventions of the Real Estate Services Act which includes both professional misconduct and conduct unbecoming a licensee.

 - mishandling of deposits

 - unwritten guarantees to resell a property used as an inducement to do business

 - professional misconduct including incompetence and conduct unbecoming of a licensee

 Learn more about:

 The Council is not empowered to award or mediate monetary damages.
 Such matters are more properly dealt with through civil action.
 The Council can impose administrative penalties, order reprimands, fines, suspend or cancel a licence as well as impose hearing costs.

 Many times when a misunderstanding arises between a licensee and a consumer, it is due to a lack of communication between the parties.
 If this has happened to you, we suggest you use these steps to resolve your problem as quickly as possible: